cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

   - You can test OSC with [Rin the Witch](https://vrchat.com/home/avatar/avtr_0ae41d3f-ae4a-437d-b429-4b1dbb217d20) from Spookality 2024.
 The gold on her outfit should change colour to match the Terror's colour shown in the wrist UI.
 Make sure OSC colour is set to HSV.

 ### ^ Beat Saber (1.40.8 Modded)
-- Using Proton Experimental, due to mod-loading issues with Proton-GE way back when I used Flatpak WiVRn.
+- Using Proton Experimental, due to issues getting mods to load with Proton-GE way back when I used Flatpak WiVRn.
 - I currently use [BSManager](https://github.com/Zagrios/bs-manager) for modding and launching Beat Saber 1.40.8.
     - If you want to use [Beat Saber Mod Manager](https://github.com/affederaffe/BeatSaberModManager) (which I still use for OneClick installation), settings and selected mods do not save on v0.0.6, so use v0.0.5 instead.
 - Full-body tracking doesn't seem to work; OpenXR Tracker Profiles either doesn't load or can't detect the trackers.

 ### ^ Resonite
-- Using GE-Proton10-15-rtsp18.
+- Using GE-Proton10-15-rtsp18 for better video stream support.
 - I have my mods disabled since the .NET 10 update broke them.
 Might get them back later if I can be bothered.
 - Full-body tracking works just fine.